| Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

 Visitors to Australia - entitlements for treatment under RHCA>

-As a resident of an overseas RHCA country you are entitled to medically necessary treatment for ill-health or injury whilst in Australia.
-This does not include treatment considered ongoing, elective or treatment in a private hospital, but you are entitled to:
+As a resident of an overseas RHCA country you are entitled to medically necessary treatment for ill-health or injury whilst in Australia, but does not include treatment considered ongoing, elective or treatment in a private hospital.
+You may be entitled to:

 - free treatment as a public in-patient or outpatient in a public hospital

-- subsidised medicines under the Pharmaceutical Benefits Scheme (PBS)
+- subsidised medicine under Pharmaceutical Benefits Scheme (PBS)

-- Medicare benefits for out-of-hospital medical treatment provided by doctors through private surgeries and community health centres - be aware that a co-payment usually applies
+- Medicare benefits to cover some out-of-hospital medical treatment provided by doctors through surgeries and community health centres - be aware that a co-payment usually applies

 VISITORS TO AUSTRALIA - ON DIALYSIS OR POST TRANSPLANT